radiumce/microsandbox/docs/references/api.md

 ### MCP (Model Context Protocol) Support

-The microsandbox server also implements the Model Context Protocol, making it compatible with AI tools like Cursor and Claude.
+The microsandbox server also implements the Model Context Protocol, making it compatible with AI tools like Claude.

 ==- MCP Methods
 The server supports the following MCP methods: